Gimly/vscode-matlab/README.md

 ### Using snippets
 * Bring-up the *autocomplete* menu by hitting the `Ctrl+Shift` key combination
 * Select the snippet that you want to use in the list
-* Use `tab` to navigate trough the snippet's variables
+* Use `tab` to navigate through the snippet's variables

 ### Setting-up linter
 * Open the *User Settings* by going to *File*>*Preferences*>*User Settings*